2022 BYU Cougars softball team

-The 2022 BYU Cougars softball team represents Brigham Young University in the 2022 NCAA Division I softball season.
-Gordon Eakin enters the year as head coach of the Cougars for a 20th consecutive season.
-2022 is the ninth season for the Cougars as members of the WCC in softball.
-The Cougars enter 2022 having won their last 12 conference championships and having been picked as the favorites to win the 2022 WCC title.
+The 2022 BYU Cougars softball team represented Brigham Young University in the 2022 NCAA Division I softball season.
+Gordon Eakin entered the year as head coach of the Cougars for a 20th consecutive season.
+2022 was the ninth season for the Cougars as members of the WCC in softball.
+Entering the 2022 season, the Cougars had won their last 12 conference championships and were picked as the favorites to win the 2022 WCC title.